thr0wn/aranea--weave/README.md

 </p>

 # aranea--weave: an elisp crawler
 Super simple crawler using elisp.
-It may help you in small tasks or helpto study elisp as it did to me.
+It may help you in small tasks or help to study elisp as it did to me.

 ## Install
 In Emacs: